What are the Main Causes of Varicocele?Fertility Treatment

 Varicocele and Male Infertility

-Varicocele reduces the quantity and quality of the sperms by increasing the temperature of the testis.
+Varicocele reduces the quantity and quality of sperm by increasing the temperature of the testis.
 Therefore, in many cases where the cause of male infertility is not recognized, the patient probably has an unidentified varicocele.
 In such conditions, varicocele can often be diagnosed while the patient is standing, but when he lies down, there is no sign of it.
 In general, not all patients with varicocele have fertility problems, but many cases of male fertility disorders are related to this problem.

 There are several steps to diagnose a varicocele, the first of which is a physical examination while standing.
 Then, by taking standardized tests such as ultrasound scanning of the testicles, the diameter of the vessels and the direction of the blood flow can be recorded, and the disease can be diagnosed.